-The MERC has qualified assessors who can assist you when studying for your Amateur Radio License and when you are ready, allow you to sit your Amateur Radio exam.
-With as little as a few hours study, you could be on the air in a matter of weeks with your new Foundation License & very own callsign!
-If you’re interested in obtaining your Amateur Radio License (or upgrading to a higher level of license) please contact Mike Adams via email@example.com.
+The MERC has qualified assessors who can assist you when studying for your Amateur Radio Licence and when you are ready, allow you to sit your Amateur Radio exam.
+With as little as a few hours study, you could be on the air in a matter of weeks with your new Foundation Licence & very own callsign!
+If you’re interested in obtaining your Amateur Radio Licence (or upgrading to a higher level of licence) please contact Mike Adams via email@example.com - and a phone number would be great, to help Mike get back to you more quickly.
 More information on Amateur Licensing can be found on the WIA website.

-The Foundation License is your entry into the world of Amateur Radio.
-The Foundation License entitles you to use a number of the most popular Amateur Radio bands.
-However, as it is an entry-level license, there are some restrictions on the bands, emission modes and transmission power you can use.
-Although these restrictions are in place, the Foundation License gives you more than enough scope to speak to Amateur Operators around the world.
-To obtain the license, you will be required to sit a 25-question multiple-choice exam, after studying the Foundation License manual, available from the WIA Bookshop.
+The Foundation Licence is your entry into the world of Amateur Radio.
+The Foundation Licence entitles you to use a number of the most popular Amateur Radio bands.
+However, as it is an entry-level licence, there are some restrictions on the bands, emission modes and transmission power you can use.
+Although these restrictions are in place, the Foundation Licence gives you more than enough scope to speak to Amateur Operators around the world.
+To obtain the licence, you will be required to sit a 25-question multiple-choice exam, after studying the Foundation Licence Manual, available from the WIA Bookshop.

 You will also be able to make and or modify your own equipment, as a foundation licensee must only use standard, unmodified commercial amateur radio equipment.
 The standard grade licensee can use the 20-meter band and can therefore join one of the several very popular maritime nets.
 The standard Licence makes an amateur radio Licence upgrade from the foundation licence very achievable with around 20 hours study.

 The Advanced License allows the licensee to operate on all available amateur bands & is the highest grade amateur license available in Australia.